standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * Makes the code easier for new people to understand (as it's more general).
 * Makes it easier to control the mission, vision and scope of the codebase because the codebase is thoughtfully and purposefully designed for reusability.
 * Codebases used by multiple parties have broad enough value to be Public Code and are more likely to benefit from a self-sustaining community.
+* Any contributor is able to test and contribute without relying on the situation-specific infrastructure of any other contributor or deployment.

 ## What this does not do